PoisotLab/ms_betacov_mapping/README.md

 diversity in the green channel, and compositional uniqueness in the red channel.
-The main driver of emergence risk (possibility of spatially overlapped but coevolutionarily indepent host-viral dynamics) corresponds to low viral sharing, *i.e.* pixels around yellow.
-Pixels in the yellow-green space (Africa) correspond to areas where, despite the potential for viral diversification, coevolutionary dynamics are likely to currently be dominated by the effect of host phylogenetic diversity.](figures/risk_trivariate.png){#fig:trivariate}
+The main driver of emergence risk (possibility of spatially overlapped but coevolutionarily indepent host-viral dynamics) corresponds to low viral sharing, *i.e.* pixels around yellow.](figures/risk_trivariate.png){#fig:trivariate}

-Emergence risk is maximized under low viral sharing (host-virus pairs coevolve independantly), high phylogenetic diversity (viruses are exposes to different host clades), and high host uniqueness (viruses are experiencing novel, heterogeneous host traits combinations).
-Under these conditions, very different betacoronaviruses could co-exist at the same place, yet evolve in independent ways.
-As betacoronaviruses often evolve (including host shifts) through recombination, the co-occurrence of sufficiently distinct viruses is a sufficient major driver of emergence, and the regions that meet these conditions therefore represent the higher risk.
-In @fig:trivariate, this corresponds to yellow areas (dynamics dominated by low viral sharing, with equal contributions of selection mosaics and trait remixing; South-Eastern Asia, and the Indian sub-continent), green-yellow areas (dynamics with low viral sharing but dominated by the selection mosaic effect of host diversity; Africa below the Sahara desert), and would correspond to red-yellow areas (dynamics with low viral sharing but dominated by trait remixing in host communities; Middle-East).
+The greatest evolutionary potential for zoonotic emergence exists where pathogen pools have a high genetic diversity and high propensity for cross-species transmission.
+In our framework, emergence risk is therefore maximized under higher phylogenetic diversity (viruses are exposes to different host clades), higher host uniqueness (viruses are experiencing novel, heterogeneous host traits combinations), and low to medium viral sharing (host-virus pairs can coevolve independently, but divergent viruses may still have opportunities for recombination).
+In @fig:trivariate, this corresponds to yellow areas (dynamics dominated by low viral sharing, with equal contributions of selection mosaics and trait remixing; southeast Asia, and the Indian sub-continent), green-yellow areas (dynamics with low viral sharing but dominated by the selection mosaic effect of host diversity; Africa below the Sahara desert), and red-yellow areas (dynamics with low viral sharing but dominated by trait remixing in host communities; the Middle East).
+Translating this axis of variation back into a univariate risk map ([@fig:risk]) highlights that this evolutionary landscape has a striking correspondence to regions where zoonotic betacoronaviruses have previously emerged.
-Indeed, these regions are broadly reflected in the risk map [@fig:risk].

-Under this framework, other regions (where high viral sharing dominates the dynamics; see *e.g.* Latin America, Eurasia above a northing of 30) represent a lower risk of emergence.
-Nevertheless, areas of high host uniqueness coupled with high viral sharing(red-to-pink in @fig:trivariate) could provide future hotspots of *Betacoronavirus* emregence risk through the suddent divergence of currently diffuse coevolutionary dynamics; this is a likely scenario knowing that can be facilitated by codivergence followed by recombination.
-Madagascar, where most bat species are endemic following evolutionary divergence from sister species in both African and Asian continents [@Shi2014DeeDiv], is one such potential future hotspot.
-Indeed, recent surveillance [@Kettenburg2022FulGen] has identified a novel *Betacoronavirus* (in the subgenus *Nobecovirus*) in Madagascar-endemic pteropid bat species (*Pteropus rufus*, *Rousettus madagascariensis*), emphasizing strong proof of principle in model predictions.
+Under this framework, other regions where high viral sharing dominates coevolutionary dynamics---such as Latin America, or Eurasia above a northing of 30---would pose less of a risk of zoonotic emergence.
+Nevertheless, areas of high host uniqueness coupled with high viral sharing (red-to-pink in @fig:trivariate) could create hotspots facilitated by viral codivergence.
+Our framework identifies Madagascar, where most bat species are endemic following evolutionary divergence from sister species in both African and Asian continents [@Shi2014DeeDiv], as one such hotspot; interestingly, a recent study [@Kettenburg2022FulGen] reported a novel and highly divergent lineage of nobecoviruses from Madagascar-endemic pteropid bat species (*Pteropus rufus* and *Rousettus madagascariensis*), again supporting the predictive power of the coevolutionary framework.

-Our risk decomposition does not account for viral diversity or distinctiveness.
-Viral data acquisition is rarely disconnected from the acquisition of host data.
-There are more sources of information on hosts than on viruses, allowing to develop a more robust host-centric perspective on risk.
-Any emergence risk estimate would benefit from viral traits related to *e.g.* ability to switch hosts or pathogenic potential.
-This is particularly true under recent findings that the diversification of bat coronaviruses is driven largely by host shifts (inter-genus or higher levels of cross-species transmission) and, to a lesser degree, cospeciation and sharing, representing intra-genus cross-species transmission [@Anthony2017GloPat].
-This diversification is not an actual risk factor for emergence itself, but acts downstream of an emergence event by increasing the random chance of the emergence of a virus with the raw genomic components required to eventually infect humans.

 ![Extraction of a measure of *Betacoronavirus* emergence risk from bat hosts based on the colorimetric space from @fig:trivariate.
 The risk is a composite